Immigration Rights & Resources

 FAQs for Businesses

-• Employers cannot knowingly hire or continue employing undocumented workers.
+• Employers cannot knowingly hire or continue employing workers who lack work authorization.

 • No, not if ICE lacks the proper legal documentation.